History of Belgium: Dutch Revolt and 80 Years' War

 With the arrival of large numbers of troops from Spain, Farnese began a campaign of reconquest in the south.
 He took advantage of the divisions in the ranks of his opponents between the Dutch-speaking Flemish and the Walloon-speaking south to foment growing discord.
 By doing so he was able to bring back the Walloon provinces to an allegiance to the king.
 By the treaty of Arras in 1579, he secured the support of the "Malcontents", as the Catholic nobles of the south were styled.
 The seven northern provinces, controlled by Calvinists, responded with the Union of Utrecht, where they resolved to stick together to fight Spain.
 Farnese secured his base in Hainaut and Artois, then moved against Brabant and Flanders.
 He captured many rebel towns in the south: Maastricht (1579), Tournai (1581), Oudenaarde (1582), Dunkirk (1583), Bruges (1584), and Ghent (1584).

-On August 17, 1585, Farnese laid siege to the great seaport of Antwerp.
+On August 17, 1585, Farnese laid siege to Antwerp.
 Antwerp was one of the richest cities in northern Europe and a rebel stronghold ever since Spanish and Walloon troops sacked it in 1576.
 The city was open to the sea, strongly fortified, and well defended under the leadership of Marnix van St. Aldegonde.
 Engineer Sebastian Baroccio cut off all access to the sea by constructing a bridge of boats across the Scheldt.
-The Dutch sailed fireships, called Hellburners, against the bridge and one of the exploding infernal machines blew up a 200-foot-long span and killed 800 Spaniards.
+The Dutch sailed fireships, called Hellburners, against the bridge and blew up a 200-foot-long span and killed 800 Spaniards.
 The besiegers repaired the damage, however, and pressed the investment.
 The city surrendered in 1585 as 60,000 Antwerp citizens (60% of the pre-siege population) fled north.
 Brussels, Mechelen and Geertruidenberg fell the same year.

-In a war composed mostly of sieges rather than battles, Farnese proved his mettle.
-His strategy was to offer generous terms for surrender: there would be no massacres or looting; historic urban privileges were retained; there was a full pardon and amnesty; return to the Catholic Church would be gradual.
-Meanwhile, Catholic refugees from the North regrouped in Cologne and Douai and developed a more militant, tridentine identity.
+Farnese's strategy was to offer generous terms for surrender: there would be no massacres or looting; historic urban privileges were retained; there was a full pardon and amnesty; return to the Catholic Church would be gradual.
+Catholic refugees from the North regrouped in Cologne and Douai and developed a more militant, tridentine identity.
 They became the mobilising forces of a popular Counter-Reformation in the South, thereby facilitating the eventual emergence of the state of Belgium.

-In 1601, the Spanish besieged Ostend.
-The three-year-long siege produced more than 100,000 casualties before Ostend finally fell to the Spanish in 1604.
+In 1601, the Spanish besieged Ostend, producing more than 100,000 casualties before Ostend finally fell in 1604.
 While the former northern part of Belgica Regia, the Seven United Provinces, gained independence, Southern Belgica Regia remained under the rule of Spain (1556–1713).
 The southern part spoke various romance languages and the northern part used Dutch, yet court accounts were kept in Spanish.